PaddlePaddle/Paddle/paddle/contrib/dynamic/README.md

 # Dynamic Graph on Fluid

-I feel that we need to add a sentence here to better explain the motivation of this effort:

-> PaddlePaddle Fluid is targeting the autodiff without tape, which, however, is very challenging and we are still way from there.
+PaddlePaddle Fluid is targeting the autodiff without tape, which, however, is very challenging and we are still way from there.
 DyNet and PyTorch provide a good design idea, the *tape*, that significantly eases the challenge.
 Also, DyNet provides a C++ API that is as convenient as Python but with higher efficiency and could conveniently integrate with industrial/production systems.
 This package, `tape`, combines the good of

->
-> 1. tape from PyTorch and DyNet
+1. tape from PyTorch and DyNet
-> 2. C++ API and core from DyNet
+2. C++ API and core from DyNet
-> 3. rich set of operators from PaddlePaddle
+3. rich set of operators from PaddlePaddle

 ## Overview